kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

    - `http`, which pushes the data to the specified http destination.
    - `custom`, which supports the configuration of any destination in the Fluent Bit configuration syntax.

-   An example of the `custom` output is the following:
+   See the following example of the `custom` output:

    ```yaml
    kind: LogPipeline